RiazSamir/30-Day-Microsoft-Challenge-/Daily-Notes/Day-29 Mini Project 3.md

 - Immediately **reset credentials** for John Doe
 - Reset any accounts sharing the same password
 - **Revoke all active sessions** associated with compromised accounts
+- The IP Address (x[.]x[.]x[.]x) associated should also be blocked, given that we have no business occurring in Canada.
 - Require re-authentication with **new credentials**
 - **Enforce MFA** on affected accounts if not already enabled
 - **Isolate endpoint `soc-project-samir-vm-01`** from the network
 - Perform full malware containment via **Microsoft Defender for Endpoint**
-- Review additional lateral movement indicators
+- Review additional lateral movement indicators.
+This can be done by viewing Windows event logs 4624/4625 with the Logon type being 3 or 10.

 ## Screenshots